 The New York State Health Innovation Plan

-Goals of the SHIP
+Goals of the Plan

-The intent and goal of the SHIP is to identify and stimulate the spread of promising innovations in health care delivery and finance that result in optimal health outcomes for all New Yorkers.
+The intent and goal of the Plan is to identify and stimulate the spread of promising innovations in health care delivery and finance that result in optimal health outcomes for all New Yorkers.
 Multi-payer support of these initiatives is key to long-term success as is the input and recommendations of key stakeholders throughout the State.

-The SHIP will pave the way for the state to support innovations in health care delivery, to implement strategies to spread those innovations more broadly throughout New York and will serve as the basis for an application for funding from CMMI that is expected to provide as much $60M in support of proposed initiatives.
+The Plan will pave the way for the state to support innovations in health care delivery, to implement strategies to spread those innovations more broadly throughout New York and will serve as the basis for an application for funding from CMMI that is expected to provide as much $60M in support of proposed initiatives.

-Summary of New York's Participation in the CMMI State Innovation Model Initiative
+Background of New York's Participation in the CMMI State Innovation Model Initiative

 In September 2012, New York State applied for a Model Testing Grant through the Center for Medicare and Medicaid Innovation (CMMI).
 The application included the creation of a State Healthcare Innovation Plan that included six models of care that would be tested in New York State.
 New York did not receive the Model Testing Award, but instead was awarded a Model Pre-Testing Assistance Award.